Work & Business Guide in Aruba

 Startup Ecosystem

-35.0%Emerging startup ecosystem focused on diversification from tourism into cannabis/hemp, circular economy, technology, and finance.
-Limited VC funding and incubators, but government pushes innovation; small scale with no major unicorns, constrained by size.
+42.0%Emerging ecosystem focused on diversification into cannabis/hemp, circular economy, tech, and finance.
+Limited VC funding but government incentives for green energy and innovation.
+No major unicorns; supportive policies attract FDI but small scale limits vibrancy.

 Average Salary Range